kyrazzx/kyrazzx/README.md

 ### 🌱 About Me:
 - 🔭 I’m a new developper.
 - 🌱 I’m currently learning C++.
-- 🧩 My long-term goal is becoming a game developper.
+- 🧩 My long-term goal is becoming a game developper/work as cybersecurity expert.

 ---